telehash/telehash.github.io/protocol.md

     (Network Address Translation)
   * **Hashname**: The unique ID of an individual application/instance using Telehash
-  * **Packet**: A single message containing JSON and/or binary data of less than 1400 bytes sent between any two hashnames
+  * **Packet**: A single message containing JSON and/or binary data sent between any two hashnames
   * **Switch**: The name of the software layer or service parsing packets for one or more hashnames